-When you decide to sell or lease out your home, you’ll naturally be looking to get the best value for your property without overcapitalising on the project.
+When you decide to sell or lease out your home, you’ll naturally be looking to increase the value of your home without overcapitalising on the project.
 In order to achieve the best results in a sale or attract high quality tenants, you’ll want to give your home a renovation refresh to increase the wow factor and utility of your space.
 There are some renovations that will add more value to your home, so it’s important to choose wisely.

 Not sure how?
 Read on for our six renovation tips to boost the value of your home.